 On the next page, select New Token.

-Give the token a name and check the box for "Enable Index Acknowledgment".
+Give the token a name.
+It is also recommended to check the box for "Enable Index Acknowledgment".
 Keep all other default settings.

 On the Input Settings, you may choose to create a new index or add data to an index.
 In this example we created a new index for events called “uxi”.
 Note the index you use, as you will need it later.